-As your dedicated associates put in nights and weekends at the office, activATE's partnership with Seamless offers a comprehensive, easy-to-use web-based solution that connects them with the best restaurants in town and automates all purchasing processes.
-You'll eniory greater budget controls and 38 reporting tools.
-Your associates will enjoy a valuable perk that lets them stay focused on work, not ordering food.
+As your dedicated associates out in nights and weekends at the office, activATE's partnership with Seamless offers a comprehensive, easy-to-use webbased solution that connects them with the best restaurants in town and automates all purchasing processes.
+You'll enjoy genater budget controls and 38 reporting tools.
+Your associates will enjoy a valuable perk that lets them stay fecused on work, not ordering food.